10 Step Guide to the Planning Permission Process

 4. Validation Check – 2-3 weeks

-During this stage of the planning permission process, planning Admin at your local council will check the application fits all criteria on the validation checklist to be reviewed by the Planning Officer.
+During this stage of the planning permission process, the planning Admin at your local council will check the application fits all criteria on the validation checklist to be reviewed by the Planning Officer.
 If sections of the application are missing or extra detail is needed, this will be sent by us so that the application can then be passed on to the Planning Officer.

 5. Validation and Decision Date – 1 week